 - March, 1908 Chicago Illinois Daily Tribune had several articles about hearings on charges of abuse / cruelty to children by the superintendant of the Jesse Spaulding School for Crippled Children.

 - October 11, 1923 Spring Valley Illinois Gazette had a lengthy article on Horner with many details on his early years.
 Excerpts: "He is a son of Mr. and Mrs. Daniel Horner, former residents of Spring Valley and the boy lost his limbs while playing on the Rock Island tracks in this city, about twenty years ago." ; "The story of Robert Horner's life was told by Father Quille, directing genius of the Working Boys' Home in Chicago." ; "His father had deserted his family down in Spring Valley, Ill.
 It was in that town, I believe, that he lost his legs in a railroad accident." ; "... he entered this home December 28, 1906; and left in March, 1913." ; "Horner had four operations on his limbs while still in his early teens.
 The last one took the remaining stumps."

 When he registered for the World War I draft in 1917, he was in Chicago and his occupation was "paper writing, North Shore Review".
-About three years later, he's in California working on Hoot Gibson oaters at Universal.
-Trades had many articles on Horner, and following are a few highlights and a timeline:
+About three years later, he's in California working at Universal on Hoot Gibson westerns.
+There were many trade and newspaper articles on Horner, and following are a few highlights and a timeline: